Huh-Huh, STONE-ington, Huh-Huh

 October 24, 2009

 I’ve come to love Stonington.
-Mind you, I’ve hardly explored it much yet and haven’t even been to one of its museums at the time of this writing.
-But I really like its sea-faring (and therefore, seafood) roots.
+I really like its sea-faring (and therefore, seafood) roots.
 It’s not all snobby like some of the shore towns to the west, but it certainly could be, because it’s just as pretty as any other town along the Sound in Connecticut.

-Our triple stop tour of the town was on one of those dreary autumn days that have always held a romance with me for some reason.
+Visiting a classic New England town on one of these dreary autumn days has always held a romance with me for some reason.
 Hoang hates them – “Everything’s decaying and dying and signaling the long, cold winter,” she says.
 While that may be true, I find a peacefulness in them and the way the fall colors pop against the gray skies has always been really cool for me.

 At this point, it’s only fair to mention how good the Stonington Vineyards website is.
 Certainly one of the best of the wineries in the state.
 It sure makes my “job” easier here… And it’s also the reason this page will be longer than other winery pages… Stonington offers up two bits of learnin’ that I never knew before, as you’ll read.

 We entered to a mostly empty, but very large and open, tasting room and got down to business while Damian ran around like a nut.
 I forget how much we paid, but I do recall this being (I think) the most expensive tasting in the state.
 Hoang and I shared one tasting (I think it was 10 bucks) like we sometimes do, simply because one of us has to tend to Damian while the other tastes.
 It works and we’re pretty adept at the process by now.